matter-labs/zksync-era/docs/guides/external-node/00_quick_start.md

 ## Advanced setup

-If you need monitoring, backups, to recover from DB dump or a more customised postgres settings, etc, please see:
+If you need monitoring, backups, to recover from DB dump or a more customized postgres settings, etc, please see:
 [ansible-en-role repo](https://github.com/matter-labs/ansible-en-role)